 Perhaps the best example of this success was with the following series.

-Paul S. Kemp's Lords of the Sith tells a tale of a Darth Vader, new to his alliance with the Dark Side of the Force.
+Paul S. Kemp's Lords of the Sith tells the tale of a Darth Vader who is new to his alliance with the Dark Side of the Force.
 Vader's allegiances to his Sith master, Darth Sidious, are put to the test in myriad ways as the two villains encounter a skillful resistance movement on the planet Ryloth.